 The 5 Whys

 This popular root analysis question functions by asking questions.
 Once you have your primary problem identified, you simply ask 5 questions, or “Why” five times.
 This is designed to take lead you to the root cause.
 So, what are the 5 whys for root cause analysis?
 Well, 5 whys consist of (Define, Measure, Analyze, Improve, Control) methodology.

 5 Whys Root Cause Analysis Template

-This easy to use tool is often chosen for its efficiency and accessibility.
+This easy-to-use tool is often chosen for its efficiency and accessibility.
 Basically, you are taking your problem and creating a procedural chart using symbols.
 Each symbol has its own meaning, such as a statement box or a decision box.
-Each of these ‘boxes’ are then connected with directional arrows.
+Each of these ‘boxes’ is then connected with directional arrows.

 Also known as the 80/20 rule, the Pareto Analysis states that 20 percent of causes contribute to 80 percent of your issues.
 A spreadsheet program, such as Microsoft’s Excel is great for this.
 Here, you’ll list your causes across the bottom, as a bar graph, with the more urgent causes on the left, to the least urgent causes toward the right.
 Then, the percentages are tracked via a line graph.

 Example: Agile Zen, Software Development and the 5 Why’s Method

 For those of you involved in software development companies who embark on a root cause analysis, you’ll find that the 5 Why method can work quite well.
 The 5 Why technique was created by Sakichi Toyoda to be utilized within the Toyota corporation to assist in streamlining manufacturing processes and later adapted by many software developers who adapted the lean movement of management.
 In Agile, tasks have estimated time frames.
 To see how it works, observe the following steps:

 - Debug your code – estimated time frame: 2 minutes